 03. Test a task management app

-Cheetham's SAS-style regime was aided by a vital hack: a piece of software called Things.
-A task management app (check out Huddle, Quire, and Any.do too), Things allows you to schedule tasks by project, which it then organises into daily to-do lists.
+Cheetham's SAS-style regime was aided by a vital hack: a piece of software called Things (opens in new tab).
+A task management app (check out Huddle (opens in new tab), Quire (opens in new tab) too), Things allows you to schedule tasks by project, which it then organises into daily to-do lists.

 "I recently worked on some packaging for M&S," Cheetham explains.
 "That project is now done, but I've set a reminder to chase the invoice, to ask for images and to send a mailout once I've received those images."